 Back to blog

-The Necessary Sensors for an EV Battery Pack & Cell Connection System
+EV Battery Pack & Cell Connection System | The Necessary Sensors

 EV battery pack

-The heart of an electric vehicle (EV) is its battery pack, and the module cell connection system is infrastructure that connects the individual cells to the high voltage output of the pack.
+The heart of an electric vehicle (EV) is its battery pack, and the module cell connection system is the infrastructure that connects the individual cells to the high-voltage output of the pack.Without either functioning properly, an EV may experience a host of issues – from poor performance to an outright failure.

-EV Batteries experience substantially greater stress than traditional Internal Combustion Engine battery systems.
+EV batteries experience substantially greater stress than traditional Internal Combustion Engine battery systems.
 In a typical Electric Vehicle, the battery pack may experience thousands of charge and discharge cycles throughout its life.
 The pack Battery Management System monitors voltage, current, and temperature of cells

 1. Temperature